Overview

 )

-Set only WithSessionTCPProxy and skip the UDP slot?
-H3 will dial direct.
-Most of the time that's fine.
-If your network blocks outbound UDP/443, pair it with WithDisableHTTP3() so the session sticks to H1/H2.
+If only WithSessionTCPProxy is set and the UDP slot is left empty, H3 dials direct.
+That's fine on most networks.
+On a network that blocks outbound UDP/443, pair it with WithDisableHTTP3() so the session sticks to H1/H2.

-There's also WithSessionProxy(url), the old single-proxy option.
-It still works and applies the URL to both slots based on scheme.
-New code should prefer the split form, it's just clearer about what's going where.
+The older WithSessionProxy(url) option still works and applies the URL to both slots based on scheme.
+New code should prefer the split form, it's clearer about what's going where.

 Auth